Chiltern Distance Riders a small friendly group of Endurance and Pleasure Riders.

 Committee Member - Jill Webb

 My parents were never horsey but whilst a toddler in a pushchair, I was besotted each time I saw a horse!
 My first venture on horseback was when I was around 5, on Tuppy - a family friend’s pony - with the leathers wrapped around the stirrups to make them short enough and accompanied by owner on bicycle.
 I am eternally grateful to the founder members for CDR’s existence and I joined six months after its official creation when small numbers met informally to ride planned but generally, unmarked routes.
 Old timers may remember me storming round on my late, much loved, ‘un-tireable’ and often unstoppable grey Connemara-Type; the reason I got into long distance riding.
 Along with Karen, my riding companion, I organised the Candleford ride in 1999, which covered the current Jubilee route but with added loops.
 Between us, we now organise, Kensham, Cholsey and Burydown rides and are looking for additional venues.
-It gives me great pleasure to see riders achieving their distances but especially, enjoying themselvesThe photo shows Griff, who has partnered me since 2002, as a 7yo.
+It gives me great pleasure to see riders achieving their distances but especially, enjoying themselves.

 Committee Member - Jane Alexander